Is Microsoft Defender Enough to Stay Protected in 2023?

 You can take advantage of Norton’s 60-day money-back guarantee to try the service risk-free.
 If you find it’s not right for you, you can get a refund by contacting the 24/7 live chat.
 It took less than 5 minutes for me to get my request approved and I had my money back in just 5 days!

 TotalAV’s impressive optimization tools make it a great alternative to Microsoft Defender.
 During my Smart Scan, TotalAV suggested multiple ways to optimize my PC.
-It checked for junk and duplicate files, uncleared browser cookies, and unnecessary start-up programs, and even has an App Uninstaller that completely removes apps.
-I could resolve any issues from the Smart Scan screen in minutes and found it made a noticeable difference to my overall system performance.
+It checked for junk and duplicate files and uncleared browser cookies, among others.
+I resolved all issues in minutes and found it made a big difference to my system performance.

 These performance tune-up tools are lacking from Microsoft Defender, which only includes a general PC health report.
 TotalAV also includes various other features to help keep you safe, including the following: